 Set the EGG for direct cooking at 400ºF/204ºC.

-Stir onions into the pan around chicken and when just softened, add chorizo.
-When beginning to sizzle, add the garlic and cook 30-60 seconds, stirring to insure it does not burn.
-Then stir in rice; heat two minutes without stirring, then pour saffron-wine-stock mixture into the pan.
+Stir the onions into the wok around the chicken and when just softened, add chorizo.
+When beginning to sizzle, add the garlic and cook 30-60 seconds, stirring to ensure it does not burn.
+Then stir in the rice; heat two minutes without stirring, then pour saffron-wine-stock mixture into the pan.

-With the dome closed, let the rice bubble and cook until just beginning to tenderize and some stock remains, but is not soupy, about 15 minutes.
+With the dome closed, let the rice bubble, stirring occasionally, and cook until just beginning to tenderize and some stock remains, but is not soupy, about 15 minutes.
 If soupy, continue cooking until reduced.

 Tuck clams and tomatoes into rice and cover and cook 3 minutes.
 Then tuck mussels, scallops and shrimp into mixture and cook until clams and mussels are open and scallops and shrimp are just cooked through, adding peppers and peas in the last minute of cooking time.
 Serve with lemon wedges.